19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Deities/Deities.md

-# Patrons
+# Deities
-Patrons are the deities of the world whom PCs can swear their faith to, following rituals to gain specified boons and banes.
-By default, PCs are not assumed to start with a Patron, and gaining the favor of a Patron deity should be part of the Party's journey if that is something they want.
+The deities of the world whom PCs can swear their faith to, following rituals to gain specified boons and banes.
+By default, PCs are not assumed to start with a Deity, and gaining the favor of a Deity deity should be part of the Party's journey if that is something they want.

-A creature can only be bound to the faith of a single patron at a time.
+A creature can only be bound to the faith of a single Deity at a time.

-For higher powered or themed campaigns the referee may allow a PC to start bonded to a specific Patron.
+For higher powered or themed campaigns the referee may allow a PC to start bonded to a specific Deity.

-See the [Patron Template](Patron%20Index/Patron%20Template.md) for the default patron rules.
+See the [Deity Template](Deity%20Index/Deity%20Template.md) for the default Deity rules.

-## Patron Index
+## Deity Index

 ## Lore